neomjs/neo/resources/data/deck/learnneo/p/Earthquakes.md

 You can also provide a `renderer`, which is a function you provide to format the value any way you'd like.
 In the code above it's using standard JavaScript methods to format the data and magnitude.

-## Definining Views as Reusable Components
+## Defining Views as Reusable Components

 The way we've coded the app, the grid is _not_ reusable.
 In other words, if we needed two identical grids we'd have to copy-and-paste the same config block.